-The surf side of Ocracoke Island lies just 12 miles away from the Gulf Stream, which results in easy access to offshore big game fishing spots as well as a longer surf fishing season.
-The sound side of the island is home to one of the largest estuarine systems in North America, offering excellent fishing—including kayak fishing and wading—throughout spring, summer, and fall.
+The surf side of Ocracoke Island lies just 12 miles away from the Gulf Stream, providing easy access to offshore big game spots, as well as a long surf fishing season.
+The sound side of the island is home to one of the largest estuary systems in North America, offering excellent opportunities—including kayak fishing and wading—every season but winter.

-A North Carolina saltwater fishing license is required for all anglers 16 and older, but once obtained, it allows you to fish any beach along the Cape Hatteras National Seashore, the National Park Service division that maintains Ocracoke Island’s beaches.
+A North Carolina saltwater fishing license is required for all anglers age 16 and older, but once obtained, it allows you to fish any beach along the Cape Hatteras National Seashore.
 Apply for a fishing license through the North Carolina Wildlife Resources Commission here.